pikcube/PikcubeRunModifiers/README.md

 * Neapolitan: Start with Ice Cream.
 * Praise Snecko: Modifier from Slay the Spire 1, start with Snecko Eye.
 * Texas Holdem: Start with Runic Pyramid.
+* The Law: Transform a Strike and Defend into any common card you want!
+However, you are forced to take it if it ever shows up in a card reward.

 ## Current Bad Modifiers